coreybutler/site-tm/pages/Announcement.md

 I am currently unavailable until further notice.

 For those of you who were unaware, I was hit by a truck last summer while I was out running and sustained head to toe injuries.

-Recovery Road is looking to be pretty long and intense since my right foot was the only spared body part.
+Recovery Road is looking to be pretty long and intense.

 I will provide an update once things become more clear.